HMojadidi/MechaCar_Statistical_Analysis/README.md

 # MechaCar_Statistical_Analysis

-## Linear Regression to Predict MPG
+Using statistical analysis with R to analyze automobile performance

+# Overview

 AutosRUs’ newest prototype, the MechaCar, is suffering from production troubles that are blocking the manufacturing team’s progress.
 The data analytics team has been asked to review the production data for insights that may help the manufacturing team.

-In this challenge, you’ll help Jeremy and the data analytics team do the following:
+In this project, I will:

 * Perform multiple linear regression analysis to identify which variables in the dataset predict the mpg of MechaCar prototypes

-* Collect summary statistics on the pounds per square inch (PSI) of the suspension coils from the manufacturing lots
+* Collect summary statistics on the PSI of the suspension coils from the manufacturing lots

 * Run t-tests to determine if the manufacturing lots are statistically different from the mean population

-* Design a statistical study to compare vehicle performance of the MechaCar vehicles against vehicles from other manufacturers.
-For each statistical   analysis, you’ll write a summary interpretation of the findings.
+* Design a study to compare vehicle performance of the MechaCar vehicles against vehicles from other manufacturers with a summary interpretation of the findings.